maxduganknight/maxduganknight.github.io/index.markdown

 Before LSE I spent 4 years working with data at [YouthTruth][YouthTruth] to help schools in the U.S. improve learning outcomes for students.
 My work was a blend of data analysis, product development, building data pipelines, automating previously manual tasks, and communicating quantitative insights to the team.

-Feel free to explore some of my previous projects using the link above and reach out!
+Feel free to explore some of my previous work using the Projects link above and reach out!

 <img src="/assets/images/me.jpeg" width="250"/>
 <br/><br/>